 Using these resources ensures taxpayers receive accurate information when dealing with levy actions.

-The Montana Department of Revenue typically sends multiple notices before levying your bank account.
-These include billing statements, phone calls, and final demand letters.
-In most cases, taxes must be delinquent for at least 30 days before levy action begins.
-Emergency provisions allow earlier action if the collection is in jeopardy, so responding quickly is always best.
+The Montana Department of Revenue sends multiple notices before levying your bank account, including billing statements, phone calls, and formal demand letters.
+Under MCA 15-1-702, if taxes remain unpaid within 30 days of the due date, the department may issue a formal notice giving you an additional 30 days before a warrant may be issued in ordinary cases.
+Emergency provisions under MCA 15-1-703 allow earlier action if collection is at risk, so responding to any notice promptly is always the best approach.